Best Dark Web Monitoring Services for Business Compared

 • Developer-friendly API enabling custom integrations and automated workflows

-• Full-text search on leaked files to find your organization’s data in ransomware dumps
+• Full-text search on leaked files to find your company’s data in ransomware dumps

 • Transparent pricing accessible to security teams of all sizes